iamMonzurul/jQuery-AJAX-MailChimp/README.md

 # ajaxMailChimp

 AjaxMailChimp is a jQuery plugin that lets you ajaxify your mailchimp form with multiple input fields.
+This plugin is based on [scdoshi's](https://github.com/scdoshi/jquery-ajaxchimp) Mailchimp plugin.

 Use this if you hate the jarring transition to the mailchimp website upon submitting an email address to mailchimp.